In this Privacy Notice the terms, “we” and “us” means Stilwell & Singleton Solicitors.

 It is important that you read this Policy so that you are aware of how and why we use your data.

-We are committed to holding your data securely and per the General Data Protection Regulation and/or Data Protection Act 2018.
+We are committed to holding your data securely and per the UK General Data Protection Regulation, the Data Protection Act 2018 and the EU Withdrawal Act (2018).
 We are registered with the UK Information Commissioner’s Office (ICO) as a Data Controller (ICO Registration Number ZA516560).

 Our Data Protection Officer is responsible for overseeing any questions concerning this Policy.
-Our DPO and COLP (Compliance Officer for Legal Practice), Ian Chivers, can be contacted by writing to Stilwell & Singleton LLP, 110 Maison Dieu Road, Dover, Kent, CT16 1RT.
+Our DPO and our COLP (Compliance Officer for Legal Practice), Stacey Hards, can be contacted by writing to Stilwell & Singleton LLP, 110 Maison Dieu Road, Dover, Kent, CT16 1RT.
 Further information about your rights under the Data Protection Legislation can be found at ico.org.uk.

 Your data will not be disclosed to any third parties without your consent or as otherwise allowed by the relevant Data Protection Legislation and will only be used for responding to your query (or purposes associated with that process).